Steindvart/Steindvart/README.md

 ## 👋 Hi there.
 I'm Ivan.

-⚙️ I’m currently working as software developer in [S5 Development](http://www.s5development.com/).
+- ⚙️ I’m currently working as software developer in [S5 Development](http://www.s5development.com/).
+- 📚 I like to learn new things and improve my skills.
+- 💬 Ask me about anything tech or study related, I am happy to help.
+- 📫 Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/ivan-kalashnikov-42b06a192/).

 ### 💬 Contacts
 [![Telegram](https://img.shields.io/badge/-Telegram-3267a8?style=flat-square&logo=Telegram)](https://t.me/steindvart)